QuentinRa/oneaudit/README.md

 ### LinkedIn OSINT

+✍️ Get name, birthdate, and other PII.
+Additionally, can lookup for emails.

 You can use this module to get a list of LinkedIn profiles still working in the target company from their domain.
 This will automatically look them up.

 ```bash